Auction Conveyancing Solicitors

 You must submit a completed transfer to HM Land Registry for registration.
 The time HM Land Registry takes to process such a registration varies depending on how busy they are.
 However, once submitted, the HM Land Registry processes applications on any title in order of submission, so their delay ought not to affect the priority of your application relative to other matters on that title.

-There is more about our fees on our website here.
+There is more info about our fees here

 If you have any questions, require any further information, or would like to engage us on the T&Cs linked Our Terms in the footer below, please don’t hesitate to Contact Us.